bigdatasg/ai_from_data_to_device/module02_modeling.md

 ## Prerequisites

 ### Skills
-- Intermediate Python: able to manipulate lists, dictionaries
+- Python: able to manipulate lists, dictionaries, understand maps
-- Basic proficiency in Python and Jupyter
+- Proficiency with Jupyter
-- High level understanding of TensorFlow APIs
+- High level understanding of TensorFlow APIs will be good
 - Basic Machine Learning/Deep Learning theoretical understanding
 - Basic statistical understanding of model metrics and how to compute them